Terms And Conditions

 – Threatens or abuses others, libels, defames, invades privacy, stalks, is obscene, pornographic, racist, abusive, harassing, threatening, or offensive;

-– Harvests or otherwise collect information about others, including email addresses, without their consent;
+– Harvests or otherwise collects information about others, including email addresses, without their consent;

 – Violates any law or may be considered to violate any law;